quasarframework/quasar-template-pwa/README.md

 ![Quasar Framework logo](https://cdn.rawgit.com/quasarframework/quasar-art/863c14bd/dist/svg/quasar-logo-full-inline.svg)

 # Quasar Framework PWA App Template
 > PWA Starter Kit for a Quasar Framework Project.
-Compatible with Quasar v0.14+
+Compatible with Quasar v0.14+.

+Based on the work of Addy Osmani (https://github.com/vuejs-templates/pwa).

 ## Usage
 Use Quasar CLI to generate a new project using this template: